timofeysie/xexenes/README.md

 Steps to setup:
 1. Create a store with initialState, case 'PUT_DATA', case 'DONE_TODO' and a StoreProvider.
+2. Build the components.

+Starting off with the store file.
 This article doesn't use TypeScript, so this is the first issue in the store.ts:
 ```
 export const Store = React.createContext();
 ```